AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 You can edit the target value of your diet goals in AtheltiCLI, redefining the target value for the specified nutrient.

 This command takes in at least 2 arguments.
 You are able to edit multiple diet goals target value of the same time frame at once.
 No repetition is allowed.
+The diet goal needs to be present before any edits is allowed.

 **Syntax:**